ShunSakurai/check_forbidden/README.md

 - If you type or paste a path into the entry field and press the button to choose the file(s) afterwards, browsing starts from the folder written in the field
 - When any of the entry field is filled, you can open the folder by pressing the arrow on the right
 - The result is displayed for both individual and whole files (as the "Summary")
-- You can re-run the program without closing it

 ### Options
 You can specify what kind of segments to include in the search range.
 To display the options pane, click on the gear ⚙ icon.
 To hide the pane, click on the triangle ▼ icon.

 You can also specify whether you save the last used options.
-A file named "cf_options.p" is created in "C:\Users\ < UserName > \AppData\Local\VirtualStore\Program Files\Check Forbidden" (checked on Windows 7).
+A file named "cf_options.p" is created in "C:\Users\<UserName>\AppData\Roaming\Check Forbidden" (on Windows).

 ![Options](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_options.png)